 In a swimming pool, there are lanes designated for swimmers.
-Swimmers get their own lane to swim in, and they won't swim across another.
+Swimmers get their own lanes to swim in without swimming across another.
 The concept of swimming lanes also exists in BPMN.

 |User Rating: / 10|

 |PDF Link||Add comments|

 Swimlane objects (aka: Swimlanes) in BPMN are rectangular boxes that represent participants of a business process.
 A swimlane may contains flow objects that are performed by that lane (participant), except for black box that must have an empty body (we will talk about black box later on in this tutorial).
 Swimlanes may be arranged horizontally or vertically.
 They are semantically the same but just different in representation.
 For horizontal swimlanes, process flows from left to right, while process in vertical swimlanes flow from top to bottom.
 Examples of swimlanes include Customer, Account Department, Payment Gateway and Development Team.

 There are two kinds of swimlanes: Pools and Lanes.

 Pools represent participants in a business process.
 It can be a specific entity (e.g. department) or a role (e.g. assistant manager, doctor, student, vendor).